Follow Italianism

 Italian PM rejects proposals to review citizenship and points out that the current legal framework is already efficient | Photo: Getty Images

-Amid growing debate over changes to the legislation of the Italian citizenship, the prime minister Giorgia Meloni positioned himself against any revision, stating that the country already has one of the most generous laws in Europe.
+Amid growing debate over changes to Italian citizenship law, the Prime Minister Giorgia Meloni positioned himself against any revision, stating that the country already has one of the most generous laws in Europe.

 His statements came as a referendum proposal, supported by public figures, gains traction among the population.